anupam2005/AzureCertificationPrep/README.md

 The General Data Protection Regulation (EU) 2016/679 **("GDPR")** is a regulation in **EU** law on data protection and privacy for all individuals within the European Union (EU) and the European Economic Area (EEA).
 It also addresses the export of personal data outside the EU and EEA areas.
 The GDPR aims primarily to give control to individuals over their personal data and to simplify the regulatory environment for international business by unifying the regulation within the EU.

  **ISO** - The International Organization for Standardization (ISO) is an independent nongovernmental organization and the world's largest developer of voluntary international standards.

+ **Microsoft Defender for Cloud**, under the Cloud Security topic, the Regulatory compliance blade can be found.
+You can view your compliance posture relative to the **standards and regulations and remediate assessments**.

+ **Compliance Manager** has a regulatory compliance dashboard, and Compliance Manager enables you to track, assign, and verify your organization's **regulatory compliance activities related to Microsoft Professional Services and Microsoft cloud services, such as Microsoft Office 365, Microsoft Dynamics 365, and Microsoft Azure**.

 ## 12. Pricing